Shakes the Clown: Plot

 Shakes goes on the run.
 Convinced of his innocence, Judy, Dink and Stenchy decide to help Shakes clear his name.
-Until he can find the truth, Shakes goes into hiding, posing as a hated mime in a class taught by the domineering Jerry the Mime (Robin Williams).
+Until he can find the truth, Shakes goes into hiding, posing as a hated mime in a class taught by the domineering Jerry the Mime.
 Shakes is concerned deep down that he may have actually committed the murder while blacked out and forgot.
 Later, Shakes, Dink and Stenchy go to a rodeo clown bar called the Broken Saddle, where they learn from the rodeo clowns that Cheese was actually murdered by Binky.
-Meanwhile, Binky attempts to seduce Judy, who again rebuffs his advances.
+Meanwhile, Binky attempts to rape Judy, who again rebuffs his advances.
 Binky again gets nervous and accidentally admits to Cheese's murder.
 Binky knows that he cannot let Judy leave with this information, so he kidnaps her and takes her to the studio where he attempts to kill her live on the air with throwing knives to make it look like an accident.

 The rodeo clowns are arrested for their involvement, and Shakes, Dink and Stenchy fight Boots and HoHo, which ends with one of the clowns shooting Shakes.
 Shakes survives, as his flask stopped the bullet.
 Shakes, Dink and Stenchy arrive at the studio and fight Binky just in time to save Judy, and Binky is arrested for his crimes.
 Grateful that he saved her life, Judy gets back together with Shakes, and he promises her that he will stop drinking.
 Some time passes, and Shakes is shown attending an Alcoholics Anonymous meeting, sharing with the others that he is still sober and is proud of his accomplishment.
 With Binky in jail, Shakes is now the new host of the TV show, which proves to be a big hit with children.
 Shakes, Dink and Stenchy are the stars of the show and entertain the audience by chasing Jerry the Mime.